Equals sign: History

 And to auoide the tediouſe repetition of theſe woordes : is equalle to : I will ſette as I doe often in woorke vſe, a paire of paralleles, or Gemowe lines of one lengthe, thus: =, bicauſe noe .2. thynges, can be moare equalle.

 And to avoid the tedious repetition of these words: "is equal to" I will set as I do often in work use, a pair of parallels, or duplicate lines of one [the same] length, thus: =, because no 2 things can be more equal.

 — Recorde, Robert (1557).
 "The Whetstone of Witte" the third page of the chapter "The rule of equation, commonly called Algebers Rule."

 The symbol was not immediately popular.
 After its introduction by Recorde, it was not used again in print until 1618 (61 years later), in an anonymous Appendix in Edward Wright's English translation of Descriptio, by John Napier.
 It was not until 1631 that it received more than general recognition in England, being adopted as the symbol for equality in three influential works, Thomas Harriot's Artis analyticae praxis, William Oughtred's Clavis mathematicae and Richard Norwood's Trigonometria.
-Later used by John Wallis, Isaac Barrow and Isaac Newton, which helped it to spread to continental Europe.
+The sign was later used by John Wallis, Isaac Barrow and Isaac Newton, which helped it to spread to continental Europe.